communitiesuk/delta-common-infrastructure/manual_scripts/marklogic/marklogic-migration.md

 Restoring a database from MarkLogic
 * Create backups of the delta-content, delta-testing-centre-content and payments-content databases from Datamart (stored in S3)
   * You may have to create empty target folders for each DB first.
+* Disable the rebalancer for all three databases
 * Restore the delta-content database in the DLUHC environment, along with the Security database
   * Forest topology changed -> true
   * Include auxiliary databases -> true